 The Tactical Traveler by Joe Brancatelli

-By what little there is "holy" in the airline world, TAP Air Portugal should be long gone, a footnote in history like Sabena of Belgium, Olympic of Greece, Malev of Hungary and Swissair.
-Almost by accident, though, TAP survived into the second decade of the 21st-century and was lucky enough to run into David Neeleman, the Portuguese-speaking American who founded JetBlue Airways and Azul of Brazil.
-A desperate (and broke) Portuguese government happily dumped TAP on Neeleman in mid-2015 and he's been crafting a noteworthy revival.
-Melding Lisbon's felicitous geography at the edge of Europe and Portugal's undiscovered charms as a visitor destination with some excess aircraft from the Azul fleet and JetBlue's strong domestic feeder network has created a nimble transatlantic alternative to the multi-carrier combines fronted by British Airways, Air France and Lufthansa.
+By what little there is "holy" in the airline world, TAP Air Portugal should be long gone, a footnote in history like Begium's Sabena, Olympic of Greece, Malev of Hungary, Swissair and Balkan Bulgarian.
+Almost by accident, though, TAP survived into the second decade of the 21st-century and was lucky to run into David Neeleman, the Portuguese-speaking American who founded JetBlue Airways and Azul of Brazil.
+A desperate (and broke) Portuguese government happily dumped TAP on Neeleman in mid-2015 and he's crafted a noteworthy revival.
+Melding Lisbon's felicitous geography at the far edge of Europe and Portugal's charm as a visitor destination with some excess aircraft from the Azul fleet and JetBlue's strong domestic feeder network has created a nimble transatlantic alternative to the multi-carrier combines fronted by Air France, Lufthansa and British Airways.
 TAP remains a work in progress, of course, and nothing is ever a given in the wild airline business, but the signs are good.
 Here's how we've covered what's happened since Neeleman and his investment group have taken control.
 The most recent item is at the top, of course.
 But read up from the bottom for the full context.

 OCTOBER 19, 2017: TAP GETS BY WITH A LOT OF HELP FROM ITS FRIEND JETBLUE